 Malaysian Telco Data Breach – 2017

-In 2017, a massive data breach at a Malaysian telecommunications company resulted in the personal data of millions of customers being leaked online.
-The leaked data included customer names, addresses, phone numbers, and IC numbers.
-The incident was believed to be one of the largest data breaches in Malaysian history.
+In 2017, a Malaysian telecommunications company experienced a massive data breach, leading to the online leak of millions of customers' personal data.
+This breach exposed customer names, addresses, phone numbers, and IC numbers.
+This incident stands as one of the largest data breaches in Malaysian history.
 (Source: The Star)

 Experian Data Breach – 2020